All Episodes

 This looks like it's intentionally been altered, perhaps to hide whatever's going on behind it.

-Okay, and then do you want to play the next one of the absolutely so then this is the front view?
+Okay, and then do you want to play the next one of the absolutely.

-But uh here also when he they pick him up off the ground, it looks like his t-shirt is relatively clean where we just saw the blood.
+But here also, when they pick him up off the ground, it looks like his t-shirt is relatively clean where we just saw the blood.

-Not well, not just saw it, but where the blood had been seen in other angles.
+Well, not just saw, but where the blood had been seen in other angles.

 So right there, the t-shirt looks quite clean.